-The rumor that Apple will buy Disney is as old as the iPod.
-And, you'd think that analysts would have figured out by now that it isn't going to happen.
+The rumor that Apple will buy Disney is as old as the iPod and it's lasted through a couple of Disney CEOs now.
+You'd think that analysts would have figured out that it isn't going to happen.

-Or at least they should have begun to see that clickbait headlines about why Apple must buy Disney have to be losing their pull as the years go by and Apple does nothing of the sort.
+Or at least they should have begun to see that clickbait headlines about why Apple must buy Disney have to be losing their pull as the years go by and Apple keeps on doing nothing of the sort.

-We wrote most of this piece in November 2022, when Bob Iger returned as CEO, three years after he stepped down.
-And it's true that during those three years, Iger said there had been a point where a merger between Disney and Apple could have "gotten there."
+We wrote most of this piece way back in November 2022, when Bob Iger returned as CEO, three years after he had previously stepped down.
+And it's true that during those three years, Iger did say that there had been a point where a merger between Disney and Apple could have "gotten there."

 Only, you have to forget that Iger also said that this was when Steve Jobs was alive.
-Very specifically, the two men had never once spoken about a deal.
+Very specifically, he also revealed that the two men had never once spoken about a deal.

 That's apparently not an important detail.
-At least, not if you're a financial analyst or social media manager who knows the value of a spicy headline.
+At least, not if you're a financial analyst or social media manager who knows the value of a spicy headline, and keeps trying it year after year.

-That's solely what this claim of Apple buying Disney comes down to.
-It is the statistics and the financial analysis of how much attention you can get by saying it will happen.
+But then, this is solely what the claim of Apple buying Disney comes down to.
+It is the statistics and the financial analysis, not of the two companies, but of how much attention you can get by saying it will happen.

 The Iger Sanction

-First he chose to say, while at a billionaire's retreat, that the Writers' Guild of America was disappointingly unrealistic in its demands for a 0.2% pay rise.
-He did then try to atone for that by saying how much Disney values creatives, but the company also removed major series from Disney+ solely in order to save on paying royalties to them.
+First he chose to say, while at a billionaire's retreat, that the Writers' Guild of America was disappointingly unrealistic in its demands for a 0.2% pay rise during the 2023 strike.
+He did then try to atone for that by saying Disney loves creatives — but at that time, the company also removed major series from Disney+ solely in order to save on paying royalties to those creatives.

-The latest chapter of the "Apple will buy Disney saga" is a 15,000-word rundown of Iger's interference after leaving Disney.
-CNBC reports that "more than a dozen past and present Disney executives said privately they believe Iger's desired end game is to stay as CEO for as long as possible and then sell the company to Apple."
+According to that CNBC 15,000-word rundown of Iger's interference after leaving Disney, "more than a dozen past and present Disney executives said privately they believe Iger's desired end game is to stay as CEO for as long as possible and then sell the company to Apple."

 Disney insiders

-"He's [Iger] going to sell the company," a source described as a Disney insider who used to work for Iger, told Yahoo Entertainment in November 2022.
+"He's [Iger] going to sell the company," a source described as a Disney insider who used to work for Iger, told Yahoo Entertainment all the way back in November 2022.
 "This is the pinnacle deal for the ultimate dealmaker."

 Maybe this really was a Disney insider.
-Maybe it was someone passing by in a Star Wars Stormtrooper outfit.
-The latter seems most likely, since when they shoot, they don't hit anything either.
+Maybe it was someone passing by in a Star Wars Stormtrooper outfit, maybe Disney has been sold and nobody mentioned it to the SEC.
+Anything seems possible, except that Apple will buy Disney.

-According to entertainment and internet analyst Laura Martin of Needham & Company, it's the headset, stupid.
+According to entertainment and internet analyst Laura Martin of Needham & Company, it's was about Apple Vision Pro.
+Weirdly.

-"You can't actually force the Walt Disney Company, unless you own it, to make content specifically for the Vision Pro headset or for Apple," she told CNBC.
-"And if the creative content guys at Star Wars or at Pixar or at Marvel don't want to do it, they don't have to do it."
+"You can't actually force the Walt Disney Company, unless you own it, to make content specifically for the Vision Pro headset or for Apple," she told CNBC the last time we updated this piece.
+"If the creative content guys at Star Wars or at Pixar or at Marvel don't want to do it, they don't have to do it."

 "Because Disney is all about making content that maximizes revenue streams to all of its content," she continued.
 "If Apple owned [Disney], it could say, 'Look, we want exclusive content for the 100,000 units of $3,500,' and and it could actually drive penetration of that $3,500, you know, headset by having exclusive Disney content because they're the best storytellers on Earth."

-"We're so proud to yet again be partnering the greatest storytelling company in the world with the most innovative technology company in the world to bring you real-life magic," said Iger at WWDC, "and I'm excited to announce that Disney+ will be available on day one."
+"We're so proud to yet again be partnering the greatest storytelling company in the world with the most innovative technology company in the world to bring you real-life magic," said Iger at WWDC back in 2023, "and I'm excited to announce that Disney+ will be available on day one."

-This is not the first time that anlayst Laura Martin has said Apple absolutely must buy Disney, and it's not the first time she's said it at a point after Apple should have realised this itself.
-Usually, though, she and so many others are saying it's streaming and Apple TV+ that mean Apple absolutely must buy Disney today.
+This was not the first time that analyst Laura Martin had said Apple absolutely must buy Disney.
+Usually, though, she and so many others are saying that it's streaming and Apple TV that mean Apple absolutely must buy Disney today.

 Run the numbers